NVIDIA-Omniverse/usd-plugin-samples/README.md

 The use of `packman` has been enabled in this repository to pull the relevant USD and python packages (22.11 and 3.10 respectively) for a turnkey type solution that builds plugins compatible with NVIDIA Omniverse (105+).
 If you want to use a different version of USD simply change the paths that are specified in `usd_root` and `usd_python_root`.

-If using a USD build with a custom prefix, you may specify this prefix in the `repo_usd` configuration and it will be applied to all USD base names when forming the library dependency.
+By default, `repo_usd` will attempt to detect the USD library prefix for your build dynamically.
+This works in most situations, but if it is unable to detect it, you may specify the prefix explicitly in configuration via the `usd_lib_prefix` attribute.
 For example, if your USD libraries were of the form lib_arch, lib_tf, etc., you would specify the prefix as follows:

 ```
 [repo_usd]